Alight Motion logo

 • Up-to-date graphics drivers

-Step 4 — Launch and edit Alight Motion appears on the BlueStacks home screen.
-Open it, sign in to your Alight account, and you're in.
+It appears on the BlueStacks home screen.
+Sign in to your Alight account and you're in.

 Alight Motion on Windows 11 — Compatibility Notes

-All three emulators above are fully compatible with Windows 11 as of 2026.
-Windows 11's built-in Android app support (via Amazon Appstore) does not include Alight Motion — use a dedicated emulator instead.
+All three emulators are fully compatible with Windows 11 as of 2026.
+Windows 11's built-in Amazon Appstore (Windows Subsystem for Android) does not include Alight Motion — use a dedicated emulator.

 How to Use Alight Motion on PC Without Lag